We researched over 25,000 proposals worth $270 million dollars to find the key differences between winning and losing proposals.

 Our research shows that proposals with less than 5 pages are 31% more likely to win.

-How can you give clients the information they need and remain compelling?
+How can you give potential clients the information they need and remain compelling?

 Following a proven structure will help you make your strongest points without carrying on too long.